 Most children are generally afraid of sleeping in darkness unless the parent is nearby.
 Most parents may not see any problem in lighting the child’s bedroom in order to help them to sleep.
 If this is allowed to continue for a long time, the child’s sleeping patterns and habits will be affects.
 In simple terms, the body would not be able to differentiate day or night.

 Lighting the bedroom during sleep is also bad for adults.
-A study done at Ohio University among people who enjoyed lighting during sleep found that they have a higher than normal risk of developing depression.
-Lighting at night increases the risk of psychological problems by 30%.
+A study done at Ohio University among people who enjoyed brightness during sleep found that they have a higher than normal risk of developing depression.
+Light at night increases the risk of psychological problems by 30%.

 Lighting: How it Affects Sleep